distributive/Sahasrara/docs/Roll.md

 As an addendum to custom dice, if a list value is bracketed then it can be used in custom dice.
 For example, `5d(4#4d6)` rolls five dice, whose sides are determined by rolling 4d6 4 times.
 Do note that laziness still applies here, meaning that the RNG cap can be very quickly reached.

+Lists are limited to 50 items long currently (which is configurable).

 ## Functions

 Here are all the functions, what they take, and what they return.